ERBaptist/ERBaptist/README.md

 - 🤔 I’m looking for help as I am still new to programming
 - 📫 How to reach me: [Discord](https://discord.gg/8SK4ZhB)
 - ⚡ Fun fact: Yep...
 Definally have one of those

+# All my work is currently private as it's not really any use to you